Thomas Lipton: Personal life

 Lipton came to his home, Osidge, in Southgate, London, from Muswell Hill in 1892.
 Before moving in, he redecorated the house completely, built a new billiards room and moved the existing pathway as far away from the house as possible.
 Before the coming of the motor car, his home's newly enlarged stables contained at least three pairs of fast carriage horses, of which he was proud.
 He was driven to his offices in City Road each day, and did not use the nearby railway.

 During the First World War, Lipton helped organisations of medical volunteers.
-He placed his yachts at the disposal of the Red Cross, the Scottish Women's Hospitals Committee of Dr. Elsie Inglis, the Serbian Supporting Fund and others, for the transport of medical volunteers (doctors and nurses) and medical supplies.
+He placed his yachts at the disposal of the Red Cross, the Scottish Women's Hospitals Committee of Dr. Elsie Inglis, the Serbian Relief Fund and others, for the transport of medical volunteers (doctors and nurses) and medical supplies.
 In Serbia during the winter of 1914–1915 and the spring of 1915, several British hospital teams were working with Serbian military and civilian doctors and nurses.
 A catastrophic typhus epidemic erupted, killing thousands of civilians, soldiers, and prisoners of war; medical staff were among the first victims.
-At the height of the epidemic, Lipton decided to visit Serbia, travelling aboard his yacht Erin via Sardinia, Malta, Athens and Thessaloníki.
+At the height of the epidemic, Lipton decided to visit Serbia, travelling aboard his steam yacht Erin via Sardinia, Malta, Athens and Thessaloníki.

 Once in Serbia, he visited hospitals and medical missions in Belgrade, Kragujevac, Niš, Vrnjačka Banja, and elsewhere.
 His modesty made him very popular among the people.
 He asked only for modest lodgings and requested for meals only what the common people ate under war conditions.
 He also liked to pose for photographs with Serbian officers and soldiers.
 In addition to visiting many hospitals, where he encouraged doctors, nurses and soldiers, he found time to attend traditional fairs and to take a part in blackberry gathering and fishing.
 He was made an honorary citizen of the city of Niš.

 Author Herbert W. Newby writes in a book about Southgate in 1949:Sir Thomas was proud of his successes in life, and any reference to him made in any publication was always carefully cut out and pasted into a book kept for this purpose.
 These books formed a most interesting section of his library.
 He was a very genial man to meet and always put a stranger quickly at ease.
 I met him on several occasions and found him without any form of snobbery.

 Lipton was appointed Knight Commander of the Royal Victorian Order by Edward VII on 8 March 1901.
 On 24 July 1902 he was created Baronet of Osidge, in the Parish of Southgate, in the County of Middlesex.

 A portrait of Lipton appeared on the cover of Time magazine on 3 November 1924.